 For its part the current Government has taken the view that, “the UK’s current registration threshold achieves a reasonable balance between competing interests and reduces the administrative burden on the smallest businesses.”
 In the 2017 Budget, as in previous years, the registration threshold was increased in line with inflation.

-The OTS published an interim report in February 2017, asking for views on a number of questions; in the case of the registration threshold, the authors noted that “the £83,000 threshold seems to be having a distortionary impact on business population with an unusual number of businesses reporting turnover at levels just below the threshold”, and posed the question as to whether “there be simplification benefits in having, for example, a tiered regime, or offering tax reliefs to reduce the cliff edge impact as many EU states have done?”
-In turn the OTS published a final report on 7 November 2017.
+The OTS published an interim report in February 2017, asking for views on a number of questions; the authors noted that the registration threshold “seems to be having a distortionary impact on business population with an unusual number of businesses reporting turnover at levels just below the [annual turnover limit]” and asked if there might be “simplification benefits in having, for example, a tiered regime, or offering tax reliefs to reduce the cliff edge impact as many EU states have done?”
+The OTS published a final report on 7 November 2017.

-In his Autumn Budget statement on 22 November the Chancellor Philip Hammond welcomed the report, but did not announce any major changes to the threshold:
+In his Autumn Budget statement in November 2017 the Chancellor Philip Hammond welcomed the report, but did not announce any major changes to the threshold:

 I am grateful to the Office of Tax Simplification for its recent report on the VAT registration threshold.
 At £85,000, the UK’s VAT threshold is by far the highest in the OECD.
 By contrast, in Germany it is just £15,600.
 I note the OTS conclusion that it distorts competition and disincentivises business growth.
 I also note the concerns of the Federation of Small Businesses about the cliff edge of the threshold.
 But such a high threshold also has the benefit of keeping the majority of small businesses out of VAT altogether, so I am not minded to reduce the threshold, but I will consult on whether its design could better incentivise growth, and in the meantime we will maintain it at its current level of £85,000 for the next two years.